Ananyasdrafts/Document_Retrieval/README.md

 # Document Retrieval System for Chat Applications

 Welcome to the Document Retrieval System!
-This project enables efficient retrieval of documents based on textual queries, designed for enhancing chat applications.
-Using a combination of Flask, PostgreSQL, Redis, and Sentence-BERT, it ensures quick and relevant document retrieval.
+This project provides an efficient way to retrieve documents based on textual queries, designed to enhance chat applications.
+Leveraging Flask, PostgreSQL, Redis, and Sentence-BERT, it ensures fast and relevant document retrieval.

-The document retrieval system operates through a well-defined pipeline, which includes:
+## Features

+1. **Document Ingestion**:
-1. **Document ingestion**: Store documents in a PostgreSQL database for easy access and management.
+   - Store and manage documents in a PostgreSQL database.
+2. **Query-Based Search**:
-2. **Query-based search**: Retrieve and rank documents using Sentence-BERT embeddings based on query similarity.
+   - Retrieve and rank documents using Sentence-BERT embeddings for query similarity.
-3. **Caching for performance**: Cache frequently accessed results using Redis to improve response times.
+3. **Caching for Performance**:
+   - Utilize Redis to cache frequently accessed search results, reducing response times.
+4. **Background Scraping**:
-4. **Background scraping**: Periodically scrape and update the document store with news articles from RSS feeds.
+   - Periodically scrape news articles from RSS feeds to keep the document store updated.

 ## Logging and Performance Monitoring

-- **Inference Time**: Each request will log the time taken for the inference to complete.
+- **Inference Time**: Logs the time taken to complete each inference request.
-- **API Logging**: Logs are generated for each API call, including error handling for rate limiting.
+- **API Logging**: Records logs for each API call and handles errors, including rate limiting.

-## Bonus Features
+## Re-Ranking Algorithm

-- **Re-ranking Algorithm**: BM25 re-ranking is implemented for improving document ranking.
+- **BM25 Re-Ranking**: Enhances document ranking by combining Sentence-BERT embeddings with BM25 scoring.

 ## Repository Structure